Isle of Lismore

 There are two ferries servicing the Island of Lismore

 Calmac’s Oban to Achnacroish car ferry operates between Oban and Achnacroish, which is in the middle of the island.
-There is a limited number of car spaces on the ferry, it is therefore important to reserve your space in advance.
-The journey time is approximately 1 hour. and bicycles are carried free on this ferry.
+There are a limited number of car spaces on the ferry; it is therefore important to reserve your space in advance.
+The journey time is approximately 1 hour, and bicycles are carried free on this ferry.
+Ferry Information here.

-Port Appin to Point passenger ferry operates between Port Appin and Point which is at the north end of the island.
+The Port Appin to Point passenger-only ferry operates between Port Appin and Point, which is at the north end of the island.
 The journey time is approximately 10 minutes.
+Ferry Information here.

-Many visitors use this ferry for a day visit, either by foot or bicycle.
+Many visitors use this ferry for a day visit, either on foot or by bicycle.
 Bicycles are also carried free on this ferry.

 Background image - Lismore Lighthouse